Vidhisahay/NovoTel-Telecom-Churn-Analysis/README.md

 - Deriving actionable insights
 - Answering business-critical questions

+In addition to analytics, this version of the project also includes a Machine Learning (ML) churn prediction model to classify at-risk customers.

 ## Project Overview
 The goal of the NovaTel Churn Analysis project is to understand why customers churn and identify the most influential factors behind their decisions.
 Using the publicly available Telco Customer Churn Dataset, we analyze customer profiles, billing, service usage, contract types, and payment behaviors.

-This analysis lays the foundation for building a predictive machine learning model that will help NovaTel proactively prevent churn.
+This analysis lays the foundation for building and evaluating a predictive machine learning model that helps NovaTel proactively prevent churn.

 ## Business Problem
 Telecom companies lose significant revenue when customers discontinue services.
 Acquiring a new customer costs 5–7× more than retaining an existing one.
 NovaTel wants to: